-The Short Sale Rule (SSR), AKA the uptick rule, is a regulatory measure in the stock market designed to curb excessive downward pressure on stock prices caused by short selling.
+The Short Sale Rule (SSR), also known as the uptick rule, is a regulatory measure in the stock market designed to reduce excessive downward pressure on stock prices caused by short selling.

 Initially established after the market crash of 1929, the uptick rule underwent several transformations before being reinstated as SSR in 2010 in response to the volatility of the 2008 financial crisis.